Energy-Aware Collaborative Exploration for a UAV-UGV Team: Proposed Method

 The selection of the \textit{collect} pair $(v_{col}, v'_{col})$ is the critical decision ensuring mission-level feasibility.
 An arbitrary choice for this pair could lead to a scenario where the UAV cannot reach within $\overline{\tau_a}$ or UGV cannot traverse.
 Therefore, a pair should be selected such that $(v'_{col}, v_{col})$ is reachable by both robots within $\overline{\tau_a}$.

 We employ a utility-driven selection strategy to identify this pair.
 We extract a set of candidate aerial viewpoints $V_{\text{cand}} \subseteq V_{\text{uav}}$ with strictly positive information gain, then rank them by exploration utility.
 For each candidate $v'_{\text{cand}} \in V_{\text{cand}}$, we get the corresponding projection $v_{\text{cand}} \in V_{\text{ugv}}$.
-We evaluate the utility of this pair by balancing the aerial information gain against the ground travel cost:
+Prior to solving the OPs, we score each candidate pair by a utility balancing the aerial info gain against the ground travel cost:

 where $\Delta^{ugv}_{path}$ is the shortest-path distance on $G_{ugv}$ from $v_{rel}$ to $v_{cand}$.
 Here, $S^{uav}(v'_{cand}, \mathcal{M})$ is the UAV information gain at the candidate viewpoint which represents the unexplored volume observable from $(v'_{cand})$ in current $\mathcal{M}$.
 The multiplicative structure of \eqref{eq:utility_function} discounts high-info-gain but distant candidates, trading off exploration gain with UGV repositioning cost.
 This tradeoff is controlled by $\lambda$.\footnote{$\lambda$ can be tuned based on the UAV-UGV speed ratio; higher values are suitable when the UGV is significantly slower than the UAV, penalizing long UGV travels. $\lambda = 0$ recovers pure aerial information gain selection.} Once the best candidate is selected, we set $v_{col} \leftarrow v_{cand}$ and $v'_{col} \leftarrow v'_{cand}$, allowing both agents to generate their trajectories on their respective subgraphs.